Sena (state constituency)

-Sena is a state constituency in Perlis, Malaysia, that has been represented in the Perlis State Legislative Assembly from 1959 to 1974 and from 1986 to present.
+Sena is a state constituency in Perlis, Malaysia, that has been represented in the Perlis State Legislative Assembly from 1959 to 1974 and from 1986 to the present.

 The state constituency was created in 1958.
 It was first contested in 1959 and is mandated to return a single Assemblyman to the Perlis State Legislative Assembly under the first-past-the-post voting system.
 Since 2022, the State Assemblyman for Sena is Marzita Mansor from Perikatan Nasional (PN).

 Definition

 Polling districts

 According to the federal gazette issued on 31 October 2022, the Sena constituency is divided into 7 polling districts.